“Why is project management important?”

 post-project reviews to consider what went well, what didn’t go so well and what should be

-• Project manager produce valuable documentation that becomes a record of “do’s and
+done differently for the next project. - Project manager produce valuable documentation that becomes a record of “do’s and

 don’t’s” going forward, enabling the organization to learn from failures and success.